viet-aus-it/vait-discord-bot/README.md

 ---

 ## Notes on working with the repo

 ### How to run commands inside the container

-For `Debian/Linux/WSL` you can just use the `discord-bot/container-exec.sh` bash script to:
+For macOS and `Debian/Linux/WSL` users, you can just use the `discord-bot/container-exec.sh` bash script:

 ```bash
 # multiline command - interactive mode - allow us to run multiple command
 ./container-exec.sh